It's Your Choice 2018

 No. If you elect family coverage for medical, you may only choose family coverage for dental or choose to decline the Uniform Dental Benefit.

-Similarly, if you elect single coverage for medical, you may only choose single coverage for dental or choose to decline the Uniform Dental Benefit.
+Similarly, if you elect individual coverage for medical, you may only choose individual coverage for dental or choose to decline the Uniform Dental Benefit.

 This can be a concern for members who travel and those with covered dependents living elsewhere, such as a college student living away from home.
 Consider the following when selecting a health plan: